Padres vs. Cubs MLB Betting Odds, Trends & Prediction

 Padres vs. Cubs MLB Betting Trends

-Padres are 19-8 SU in their last 27 games on the road
+The total has gone OVER in 8 of San Diego’s last 11 games

-Cubs are 2-5 SU in their last 7 games when playing at home against San Diego
+The total has gone UNDER in 5 of Chi Cubs’ last 7 games at home

+Over/Under has gone OVER in 5 of San Diego’s last 7 games on the road

+The total has gone OVER in 8 of San Diego’s last 11 games against an opponent in the National League

 Padres vs. Cubs MLB BETTING PREDICTION